FAQs

 • Why is my air conditioner blowing warm air?

-If your AC is blowing warm air, it could be for several reasons.
-The most common is a dirty air filter, low refrigerant levels, faulty thermostat, or issues with the outside unit.
+If your air conditioner is blowing warm air, it could be due to several reasons.
+The most common causes include a dirty air filter, low refrigerant levels, a malfunctioning thermostat, or issues with the outside unit.
+If you notice any of these issues, call our team to schedule an air conditioning service in Little Rock, AR.

 • What does it mean if my furnace is making a strange noise?